Spirals-Team/correctness-attraction-experiments/README.md

 In order to explore it, we use 3 campaigns :

    * Add 1 at each call of each perturbation Point.
-   * Add N, an incresing magnitude at each call of each perturbation points.
+   * Add N, an increasing magnitude at each call of each perturbation points.
-   * Add 1 with a increasing random probability.
+   * Add 1 with an increasing random probability.

 ## Install & Running